koriebruh/eweweQQ/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/5/51/Google_Cloud_logo.svg" width="250"/>
 </p>

-Google Cloud Platform (GCP) is a Google-provided set of cloud computing services.
-It is a platform that offers computing infrastructure and services for running applications, storing and managing data, and developing software solutions.
+Google Cloud Platform (GCP) is a suite of cloud computing services that runs on the same infrastructure that Google uses internally for its end-user products, such as Google Search and YouTube.
+It provides a range of modular cloud services including computing, data storage, data analytics, and machine learning.

-Google cloud product we use in this project:

-- **Cloud SQL**: Database for this project.
-- **Cloud Storage**: For stored Machine Learning model and all assets.
-- **Cloud Run**: For deployed Backend services.
-- **Artifact Registry**: For store docker images.

 ## Technology We Used